Yuemashi/mori_002/README.md

  - Mail: support@gorgonezola.com
  - Blog: http://blog.gorgonezola.com

-We hope these documents and files are useful for makeing your animation!
+We hope these documents and files are useful for making your animation!